 - Terms of Reference for the Cafcass People Committee

-- Financial statements: the Annual Report and Accounts contains an audited financial statement which sets out Cafcass’ end of year income and expenditure, balance sheet and related information.
+- Financial statements: the Annual Report and Accounts contains an audited financial statement which sets out our end-of-year income and expenditure, balance sheet and related information.
 Financial reports can be found in our Board reports.

-- Monthly spend information: this shows monthly financial spend over £25,000, excluding transactions which are exempt for contractual or data protection reasons.
+- Monthly spend information: this shows the monthly financial spend over £25,000, excluding transactions that are exempt for contractual or data protection reasons.

 - Procurement: this shows how we buy things and what our current contracts are.

-- Gifts and entertaining policy: this sets out how Cafcass complies with government accounting and Treasury rules when receiving or providing gifts and/or entertaining.
+- Gifts and entertaining policy: this sets out how we comply with government accounting and Treasury rules when receiving or providing gifts and/or entertaining.

 - Invoice standards – guidance for staff on the minimum standard required when completing and processing invoices.

-Our priorities are set out in strategic plans, which describe our commitments and aspirations for our service delivery to children and families, and for our staff.
+Our priorities are set out in our strategic plan.
+This describes our commitments and aspirations for our service delivery to children and families, and for our staff.

 We report on our performance annually to Parliament through annual reports.
 Other reports also show how we are doing, such as the Chief Executive’s reports to the Cafcass Board, and Ofsted’s reports from its inspections.

-Trade Unions partnership agreement: this outlines how Cafcass and the Trade Unions will work together to promote effective partnership working on the workforce implications of policy and change programmes.
+Trade Unions partnership agreement: this outlines how we and the Trade Unions will work together to promote effective partnership working on the workforce implications of policy and change programmes.

-Operational policies and procedures: these set out the policies all staff must be fully conversant with in the course of their work.
-Please note that some of the material in this class is derived from documents which we consider to contain exempt information.
+Operational policies and procedures: these set out the policies all staff must follow in the course of their work.
+Please note that some of our operational policies and procedures are derived from documents which we consider to contain exempt information.
 Typically, information may be withheld if its release would compromise the health and safety of staff or national security.

-- Employee relations policy: this policy details Cafcass’ approach to employee relations issues within Cafcass.
+- Employee relations policy: this policy details our approach to employee relations issues within Cafcass.

-- Management of organisational change: this policy sets out how Cafcass develops and manages processes which may result in significant change for individuals/groups of employees.
+- Management of organisational change: this policy sets out how we develop and manage processes which may result in significant change for individuals/groups of employees.

-- Managing attendance policy: this policy sets out Cafcass’ approach to management of attendance, including dealing with absence from work due to sickness and other reasons.
+- Managing attendance policy: this policy sets out our approach to management of attendance, including dealing with absence from work due to sickness and other reasons.

-- Health and safety policy: this sets out the Cafcass policy of protecting and promoting the health and safety of our workforce.
+- Health and safety policy: this sets out our policy to protect and promote the health and safety of our workforce.

-- Trade Unions partnership agreement: this sets out Cafcass’ partnership agreement with trade unions.
+- Trade Unions partnership agreement: this sets out our partnership agreement with trade unions.

 - Whistleblowing policy

-Research: this shows research reports completed by Cafcass or involving Cafcass staff or data.
+Research: this shows research reports completed by us or involving our staff or data.

-Consultation responses: this shows our responses to consultations that relate to our role in the family justice sector, social workers, or the children and families we work with.
+Consultation responses: this shows our responses to consultations that relate to our role in the family justice sector, social workers, or the children and families with whom we work.

 Disclosure log: this shows our responses to previous Freedom of Information requests.

-Contracts: this shows the contracts currently held by Cafcass.
+Contracts: this shows the contracts which we currently hold.

-Commissioned services: information on Cafcass’ role relating to a range of services available for families that are separating to help ensure that contact is safe and to help encourage cooperative parenting after separation.
+Commissioned services: information on our role relating to a range of services available for families that are separating to help ensure that contact is safe and to help encourage co-operative parenting after separation.